A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 \item $\text{EVAL}(\Pi)$ (Line~\ref{framework_line:eval} in Algo.~\ref{alg:framework}): Evaluating the policy population $\Pi$.
-There are multiple evaluation metrics available to gauge the performance of each policy.
-The performance matrix is represented as $\mathcal{P}:=\{p_i\}_{i=1}^N\in\mathbb{R}^{N\times C_2}$.
-Moreover, only \textit{effective} policies will be evaluated to save on computation.
-Notably, if the MSS produces a constant matrix irrespective of the input, the evaluation step can be skipped to reduce computations. \end{itemize}
+There are multiple evaluation metrics available to assess the performance of each policy.
+The performance matrix is represented as $\mathcal{P}:=\{p_k\}_{k=1}^K\in\mathbb{R}^{K\times C_2}$. $p_k$ is the performance of policy k, and the dimension $C_2$ depends on the evaluation metric used.
+For instance, $p_k$ can be depicted as the relative skill like Elo ratings ($C_2=1$) or can be depicted as the payoff tensor ($C_2=K^{n-1}$, where n is the number of players).
+Specially, in two-player symmetric zero-sum games, the expected payoffs can serve as the evaluation metric.
+In such cases, $\mathcal{P}$ is a square matrix ($C_2=K$).

-Moving forward, we categorize self-play algorithms into four primary groups.
-We provide a detailed analysis of how each algorithm in these categories integrates and aligns with our proposed framework.
+\item $\textit{MSS}:\mathbb{R}^{K\times C_2}\rightarrow\mathbb{R}^{K\times C_1}$ (Line~\ref{framework_line:MSS} in Algo.~\ref{alg:framework}): A \textbf{meta-strategy solver (MSS)} takes the \textbf{performance matrix} $\mathcal{P}$ as its input and produces a new interaction matrix $\Sigma$ as its output.
+If the MSS produces a constant matrix irrespective of the input, the evaluation step (Line~\ref{framework_line:eval} in Algo.~\ref{alg:framework}) can be skipped to reduce computations.
+In this case, the MSS step also can be skipped.
+Additionally, if it is the final iteration, the MSS step should also be skipped, as the resulting meta-strategy will not be used.
+Moreover, if $\Pi$ uses immediate initialization, $\Sigma$ will be initialized (Line~\ref{framework_line:initialize_1} in Algo.~\ref{alg:framework}) by first evaluating the performance and then applying the MSS.